Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Introduction

+In this paper, we investigate additional mass scales that characterize the lifetime of NS merger remnants (see Section~\ref{sec:method} for detailed descriptions).
+Our goal is to examine the relationship between these characteristic masses and the TOV mass by connecting GW to GRB observations.
+Establishing such a relation would allow observations that {measure} the characteristic masses to be used to {constrain} the TOV mass, as we demonstrate at the end of this paper. }

-LIGO-Virgo-KAGRA (LVK) have been observing BNS and NSBH mergers in gravitational waves and place constraints on the merger rates for binaries with different component masses~\cite{KAGRA:2021duu,LIGOScientific:2024elc}.
-On the other hand, estimates of the rates of sGRB and kilonova-associated lGRB are available from observations~\cite{2012MNRAS.425.2668C,2018Galax...6..130M,2023ApJ...959...13R,2024ApJ...976L..10K,2024arXiv241117244H,2022Natur.612..228T,2024Natur.626..737L}.
-If the division between sGRBs and lGRBs is related to the mass of the binary, comparison between the GW-observed merger rates at different masses and the GRB rates will reveal these characteristic division masses and potentially their correlation with the nuclear matter properties of the NS that determine the outcome of the mergers.
+LIGO-Virgo-KAGRA (LVK) have been observing BNS and NSBH mergers in gravitational waves and place constraints on the merger rates for binaries with different component masses~\citep{KAGRA:2021duu,LIGOScientific:2024elc}.
+On the other hand, estimates of the rates of sGRB and kilonova-associated lGRB are available from observations~\citep{2012MNRAS.425.2668C,2018Galax...6..130M,2023ApJ...959...13R,2024ApJ...976L..10K,2024arXiv241117244H,2022Natur.612..228T,2024Natur.626..737L}.
+If the division between sGRBs and lGRBs is related to the mass of the binary, comparison between the GW-observed merger rates at different masses and the GRB rates will reveal these characteristic division masses and potentially placing constraints on the NS EoS that determine the outcome of the mergers.

-Previous work assumed the NS mass distribution follows the Galactic NS observations and identified a transition mass for the durations of the BNS remnants~\cite{2024arXiv241207846P}.
-In this paper, instead of the Galactic NS mass distribution, which may be different from the cosmic NS mass distribution in mergers~\cite{2021ApJ...921L..25L}, we directly use the LVK observed population~\cite{KAGRA:2021duu}.
-In addition, with the LVK observations, we are able to include NSBHs as the potential progenitors of GRBs by considering the NS and BH population distribution altogether~\cite{LIGOScientific:2024elc}.
-We develop a Bayesian framework to investigate the correlations between different parameters and properly consider the observational and theoretical uncertainties.
-We further extend the study to several relevant characteristic masses, such as the NS Tolman–Oppenheimer–Volkoff (TOV) mass and the prompt-collapsed mass.
+Previous work assumed the NS mass distribution follows the Galactic NS observations and identified a transition mass for the durations of the BNS remnants~\citep{2024arXiv241207846P}.
+In this paper, instead of the Galactic NS mass distribution, which may be different from the cosmic NS mass distribution in mergers~\citep{2021ApJ...921L..25L}, we directly use the LVK observed population~\citep{KAGRA:2021duu}.
+In addition, with the LVK observations, we are able to include NSBHs as the potential progenitors of GRBs by considering the NS and BH population distribution altogether~\citep{LIGOScientific:2024elc}.
+We develop a Bayesian framework to investigate the correlations between different {characteristic masses} and properly consider the observational and theoretical uncertainties.